MB Venture Partners

 Seed Round in 2013

-Health & Bliss Inc. is a medical device company based in Memphis, Tennessee, specializing in the design, patenting, and sale of medical products and diagnostic tests.
-The company has developed Strep Test Anywhere, an innovative point-of-care device that enables testing for multiple infections, including strep throat, influenza A/B, chlamydia, gonorrhea, hepatitis B/C, and several other illnesses.
-By providing a means to obtain accurate test results without the need for a doctor visit, Health & Bliss aims to address significant barriers to effective healthcare, specifically time and cost.
-Their technology is designed to improve patient access to diagnostic services while benefiting healthcare providers and payers alike.
+Health & Bliss Inc. is a medical device company based in Memphis, Tennessee, specializing in the design, patenting, and sale of innovative medical products and diagnostic tests.
+The company has developed Strep Test Anywhere, a point-of-care device that enables testing for multiple infections, including strep throat, influenza A/B, chlamydia, gonorrhea, and several others, directly at the patient's location.
+This technology aims to eliminate barriers to effective healthcare by providing rapid and affordable testing solutions, ensuring accurate results without the need for a doctor's visit.
+By addressing key concerns such as time and cost, Health & Bliss seeks to empower patients and healthcare providers alike.

 SurgiLight